-We built the free tier because the underlying data (FEMA NRI, Census ACS, HIFLD infrastructure) is public anyway, and because getting it in front of fire chiefs is how we introduce departments to the platform.
-If you find the risk profile useful and want to see how your response performance compares, that's what the paid Response tier is for.
+We built the free tier because this data is public and every department should have easy access to it.
+If you find the risk profile useful and want to layer your actual response performance on top, that's what the Response tier is for.

 - Census ACS: 2020–2024 5-year estimates, released December 2024